gislaine-venancio/ServeRest-Performance-Testing/README.md

 *Summary Report consolidating the results of all requests executed during the 100-user scenario.*

 **Reading these numbers:**
-- Unlike the 50-user run, **every endpoint now shows a substantial error rate (22%–29%)** — including the two read-only endpoints ("Login - get user" and "Product") that had been completely error-free in every previous scenario.
+- **Every endpoint shows a substantial error rate (22%–29%)** — including the two read-only endpoints ("Login - get user" and "Product"), which had been completely error-free in the 1 and 50-user scenarios.
-- Interestingly, **average response times did not spike dramatically** (all four requests stayed under 300 ms on average, with maxes topping out around 664–805 ms) — a very different pattern from latency-driven failures, where slow responses cause timeouts.
+- Average response times did not spike dramatically (all four requests stayed under 300 ms on average, with maxes topping out around 664–805 ms) — a different pattern from latency-driven failures, where slow responses cause timeouts.
-- Because errors now appear broadly across read and write endpoints alike, and average latency stayed relatively contained, this looks less like "the server is just slow" and more like the public ServeRest API applying some form of **connection throttling or rate limiting** once concurrency crosses a certain threshold — rejecting a portion of requests outright rather than queuing and answering them slowly.
+- Because errors appear broadly across read and write endpoints alike, and average latency stayed relatively contained, this looks less like "the server is just slow" and more like the public ServeRest API applying some form of **connection throttling or rate limiting** once concurrency crosses a certain threshold — rejecting a portion of requests outright rather than queuing and answering them slowly.

 ### Side-by-Side Comparison — 1 vs. 50 vs. 100 Users